Close Menu

 2. Threat of New Entrants

-New competitors can disrupt market equilibrium by increasing capacity, lowering prices, or introducing innovation.
-Industries with low barriers to entry—like local food services—are especially vulnerable to frequent disruption.
+New competitors can disrupt market equilibrium by increasing capacity, lowering prices, or introducing innovations.
+Industries with low barriers to entry, such as local food services, are particularly vulnerable to frequent disruption.

-This force evaluates how easy it is for new businesses to enter your market and challenge incumbents.
-Factors like capital requirements, regulatory hurdles, customer loyalty, and economies of scale all influence this threat.
+This factor assesses how easily new businesses can enter your market and challenge established companies.
+Various elements, such as capital requirements, regulatory obstacles, customer loyalty, and economies of scale, all contribute to this threat.

 Key considerations: